lucaardito/energy/android/trace_APK.md

 A sample of a final form of the script is [run-apk-adb-device.sh](./run-apk-adb-device.sh)

 ## Performing statistic
-We need to trace most frequent or longest system calls
+We need to trace most frequent or longest system calls.
+In order to help with the analysis, the [perfor-stats.sh](./perfor-stats.sh) script can be used.
+The script count the frequency of the system calls for each thread and for the global process.
+It also shows the total duration for each kind of system call (per-thread).

 ## Notes
 - tracing overhead (tracing + writing on files)